vgorbic1/Tutorials/Linux/archiving.md

 ```

 #### Gzip
+Gzip is focused on compression, and was designed as an open-source replacement for an older UNIX program, *compress*.
+It’s
+found on virtually every UNIX-based system in the world, including Linux and Mac OS X, but it’s not
+present on Windows.

 To compress files only use gzip command.

 To zip a file and rename it with .gz extension: